AlexandreDewilde/simple-quiz-api/README.md

 ## Contributing

-Feel free to contribute, fork repo add your changes and submit a Pull requests
+Feel free to contribute, fork repo add your changes and submit a Pull request